magnitopic/BlackjackJS/README.md

-# Blackjack en Java Script
+# Java Script Blackjack

-Juego Blackjack usando HTML5, CSS y JS.

-Muestro las cartas en un canvas de HTML5 y cada carta es un objeto JS.

-## Fuente de imagenes

-Las imagenes usadas para las cartas vienen de wikipedia: [Wikipedia](https://commons.wikimedia.org/wiki/Category:SVG_playing_cards)
+Blackjack game made using HTML, CSS and JS

+Cards are a JS class and shown in a HTML5 canvas.

+## Image source

+The card images are from Wikipedia: [Wikipedia](https://commons.wikimedia.org/wiki/Category:SVG_playing_cards)

 # Video

-Para entender el codigo hay un video explicativo en YouTube:
+I have a video up on YouTube explaning the program:

+**_Note:_** Video is in Spanish

 [![Video](imagenes/juegoFinal.png)](https://youtu.be/lbXRRl1SwXA)